-The members of the academic and administrative staffs and their families with a valid ID card are entitled to use the facilities of the Life Sports Center, including the gymnasium, Field House, racquetball courts, the weight-training room, and swimming pool.
+The members of the academic and administrative staffs and their families with valid ID cards are entitled to use the facilities of the Life Sports Center, including the gymnasium, Field House, racquetball courts, the weight-training room and the swimming pool.
 Hours of operation are posted by the Athletic Office.
 During the academic year, use of the swimming pool by the academic and administrative staffs is restricted to certain hours.
 Staff members may request a temporary visitor's pass for one guest.